 Are those men who are pathologically narcissistic also codependent?
 Well, codependent women are perceived as having a shame core.
 And in truth, so are these men.
 But they play out their shame core quite differently than codependent women certainly do.

 for one thing, men displaying pathological narcissism are grandiose.
 They feel and act superior.
 They possess a sense of entitlement.
 Also, they rely upon power and control to both attain and remain in such a position.
 In other words, the narcissistic man goes through life playing the better than role.
 He also behaves in ways that force his partner into playing the lesser than role.
 Indeed,she's forced into doing so whether this is something she's comfortable with or not.

-Indeed, the cause of both the abusive narcissistic man’s and the codependent woman’s issues are often similar, or they stem from a shame core that typically stems from abuse, neglect, or abandonment in childhood.The narcissistic man and the codependent woman just play their issues out differently.
-The codependent woman typically uses the man to provide her with a sense of identity.
-However, the man suffering from narcissism relies upon a created image to provide his.
-Furthermore, he comes to believe in this image of himself that he has created.
-Fortunately for the narcissist, most around him typically buy into it as well.
+Typically the cause of both the abusive narcissistic man’s and the codependent woman’s issues are often similar,.
+Again, they stem from a shame core which, in turn, typically stems from abuse, neglect, or abandonment during childhood.The codependent woman, however, typically uses the man to provide her with a sense of identity.
+The narcissistic man, on the other hand, relies upon a created image to provide his sense of identity instead.
+Furthermore, he truly comes to believe in this image of himself that he created.

-If you suspect you are a codependent woman, will you seek to change yourself through personal development and spiritual growth?
+So, If you suspect you're a codependent woman, will you seek to change yourself through personal development and spiritual growth?
 I certainly hope so.
 After all, we don’t want you to become one of those codependent women who divorces one man displaying narcissism, addictions, and abusive behavior, only to tie yourself down to another who may look different and act differently initially, but will undoubtedly soon fall into similar problematic behavioral patterns.